 How to Make Sauce for Pan Seared Pork Chops

-The sauce comes together so easily, all you do is deglaze the pan with the leftover marinade, bring it to a simmer while scraping the pan, and then add a couple tablespoons of butter off the heat.
+The pork chop sauce comes together so easily, all you do is deglaze the pan with the leftover marinade, bring it to a simmer while scraping the pan, and then add a couple of tablespoons of butter off the heat.

 Looking for more great pork chop recipes??